Sentence-T5: Scalable Sentence Encoders from Pre-trained Text-to-Text Models: Scaling up Sentence T5

 \subsection{Effect on Directly Using T5 Embeddings}

 As shown in \cref{tab:exp_all}, the performance on the transfer tasks of directly using T5 embeddings consistently improves as T5 scales up.
-This corroborates that leveraging large pre-trained models can improve transfer performance of sentence embeddings.
+This corroborates that large pre-trained models can improve transfer performance of sentence embeddings.

 On the other hand, increasing the model capacity alone is not enough to mitigate the embedding collapse.
 Even the embeddings from the T5 11B model still do worse on STS tasks than fine-tuned models.
-One reason is that the pre-training task of T5 (span corruption as generation) does not require the model to avoid anisotropy (e.g., by using a contrastive loss or regularization).
+One reason is that the pre-training snap corruption task of T5 does not require the model to avoid anisotropy (e.g., by using a contrastive loss or regularization).
 This highlights the importance of choosing fine-tuning tasks that are aligned to the goal of similarity/retrieval performance.